 - commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as “spam”) in violation of applicable law, trafficking in contraband of any kind or espionage.

 One of our most important assets is our confidential information.
 As an employee of Zynga, you may learn of information about Zynga that is confidential and proprietary.
 You also may learn of information before that information is released to the general public.
-Employees who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information includes non-public information that might be of use to competitors or harmful to Zynga or its players if disclosed, such as business, marketing and service plans, financial information, game architecture, source codes, game ideas or other application ideas, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to our employees, players or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to us by our players, suppliers and partners.
-This information may be protected by patent, trademark, copyright and trade secret laws.
+Confidential information may be protected by patent, trademark, copyright, or trade secret laws.

-In addition, because we interact with other companies and organizations, there may be times when you learn confidential information about other companies before that information has been made available to the public.
-You must treat this information in the same manner as you are required to treat our confidential and proprietary information.
+You must treat the confidential information of other companies and organizations in the same manner as you are required to treat our confidential and proprietary information.
 There may even be times when you must treat as confidential the fact that we have an interest in, or are involved with, another company.

 - investigating possible violations of the Code;

 - conducting training sessions to refresh employees’ familiarity with the Code;

 - distributing copies of the Code annually via email to each employee and reminding each employee that he or she is responsible for reading, understanding, and complying with the Code;